Skip to content

 Using conditional branching means users only see and fill out fields relevant to their specific situation.

-Implement field validation for data quality
+How can I implement field validation for data quality?

 Fixing data entry problems early is better than cleaning up messy data later: